Red-Flake/burpsuite-nix/README.md

         }
     ];

+    # Define which file will be installed, defaults to community
     edition = [
     "Community"
     "Pro"
     ];

-    # Some common options are
-    darkMode = true;

-    # Manual Settings that are deep-merged into the default config
+    # Settings that are deep-merged into the default config
     settings = {
+        # Enable Dark Mode
-        user_options.display.user_interface.font_size = "20";
+        display.user_interface.look_and_feel = "Dark";

     };
 };
 ```